mlayan/Sampling_bias/README.md

 In both frameworks, approximatively 1% of infection events happen between demes/regions.
 Simulations can be launched using the `R` scripts in the `generate` subfolders of `3demes` and `7demes`.
 This script depends on the following R libraries: `dplyr`, `Rcpp`, `seqinr`, `doParallel`, `doRNG`, and `foreach`.
 Simulated transmission chains, fasta files and traits files (location of the sampled sequences) are generated and stored in the following subfolders: `3demes/simulation1/files` or `7demes/simulation1/files`.

 ### XML generation
 XML files are generated using an in-house python module based on the `lxml` python module and tailored BEAST XML template files.
-The python module and templates files are available in `python`.
+The python module and templates files are available in `python` and one can use the Jupyter notebook in `generate_xml` to generate XML files from simulated data and template files.
 XML files are stored in `3demes/simulation1/"BEAST_model"` or `7demes/simulation1/"BEAST_model"`. `"BEAST_model"` subfolders corresponds to the BEAST models tested in the original analysis:
 - `dta` (CTMC model)
 - `mascot`
 - `basta`